 The only thing that can make cinnamon rolls better is a cinnamon roll recipe that LITERALLY takes 40 minutes from start to finish.

-It uses my favourite magical two ingredient Greek yogurt and self-raising flour dough, so you don’t have to wait for it to rise, or knead it.
+They use my favourite magical two ingredient Greek yogurt and self-raising flour dough, so you don’t have to wait for them to rise, or knead the dough.
 Perfection.

 Appetizers and Party Snacks